"""

 Notation:

-- `i`: observations in a batch
+- `n`: observations in a batch

-- `j, k`: number of sampled coefficients
+- `d`: number of coefficients

 - `l`: low rank dimension of low rank models